ccrazy88/reflections/lesson_3_reflections.md

 maintain their version of the code and you want to modify it in some way and/or take it in a different direction, while maintaining a reference to the original source.

+> What is the benefit of having a copy of the last known state of the remote
+> stored locally?

+This makes merging your new code, presumably stored locally in your repository on a new branch, into the origin/master branch, less painful by allowing you to merge changes on the latest version of the remote that you could possibly have had access to.
+The ability to have this copy of the last known state without it merged into what you're working on allows for a lot of flexibility.